AARP Hearing Center

 But if your income is close to one of the taxability thresholds, lowering your AGI via investment moves, tax-friendly retirement account distributions or other means could shield more of your benefits (or future benefits) from the IRS.
 Here are some of the options.

 The beauty of a Roth is that withdrawals are tax-free, as long as the account has been open for at least five years.
-That means any distributions you take are “not going to count as taxable income when it comes to the Social Security calculation,” says Nicole Birkett-Brunkhorst, a wealth planner at U.S. Bank and a registered Social Security analyst.
+That means any distributions you take are “not going to count as taxable income when it comes to the Social Security calculation,” says Nicole Birkett-Brunkhorst, a senior wealth adviser at 1834 Wealth Management and a registered Social Security analyst.

 If you’re at an age where you must take required minimum distributions (RMDs) from your retirement accounts and you have an IRA, you can avoid having the proceeds count as taxable income by donating the money to charity by Dec.
 31 of each tax year.

 “This is a good strategy for somebody who is forced to take money out of an IRA that they don’t need,” Steffen says.
-Just remember that the RMD donation must be transferred directly from your account to the charity.
+Just remember that the RMD donation must be transferred directly from your IRA to the charity — otherwise, it counts as taxable income.

 The advantages of this approach are twofold.
 First, taking distributions from tax-deferred retirement accounts will reduce your balance, thus reducing the size of your future RMDs (which are determined, in part, by how much is in the account) and, by extension, your future AGI.